 Today, multiple-bladed razors have raided men’s grooming wardrobes.
-If you haven’t used five or six-bladed razors, it is not too late to give it a go.
+If you haven’t used five or six-bladed razors, it is not too late to try.
 But first, here is the big question.
-Are multiple blade razors any good?
+Are multiple-blade razors any good?
 What do they have to offer beyond safety razors?

-Thus, in answering the question of multiple blades being better or not, we did some research that delves more into how multiple blaze razors work.
+Thus, in answering the question of whether multiple blades are better, we did some research that delves more into how multiple blaze razors work.

 – Comfortable shaves